6hrslater/tinyapp-1/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- URLs entered will need to be the full link in order for the app to be able to redirect to the website.